apache/airflow/UPDATING.md

 ### Semantics of next_ds/prev_ds changed for manually triggered runs

-next_ds/prev_ds now map to execution_date instead of the next/previous schedule-aligned execution date for DAGs triggered in the UI.
+next_ds/prev_ds and next_execution_date/prev_execution_date now map to execution_date instead of the next/previous schedule-aligned execution date for DAGs triggered in the UI.

 ### User model changes
 This patch changes the `User.superuser` field from a hardcoded boolean to a `Boolean()` database column. `User.superuser` will default to `False`, which means that this privilege will have to be granted manually to any users that may require it.